khanzanbaz123/khanzanbaz123/README.md

 Hi there!
 My name is Zanbaz Ahmed Khan.
-I am a student of Economics and Statistics and a Data Scientist. \
+I am a student of Economics and Statistics and Data Analyst Researcher at Wood Mackenzie.
-I have taken my Data Science training from the Indian Institute of Technology, Roorkee I have worked on projects that include churning of emails in Python, predicting housing values in California, Image classification
-I am looking for Data Science Projects.
-I am open to all kinds of projects You can contact me on my email:  khanzanbaz@gmail.com
+Have worke on Projects revolving around Energy and Emissions Currently enrolled in Scaler Acadenmy in the DSML Programme You can contact me on my email:  khanzanbaz@gmail.com